robertoclavijob/studentx/README.md

 The gender parameter support only `M`(Male) and `F` (Female)

-If you just want to start the spring application
-Run `java -jar studentx-{version}.jar`
+If you just want to start the spring application it will use the embedded tomcat and 8080 port Run `java -jar studentx-{version}.jar`

 ## Notes
-This version is only a command line application, Restful services will be implemented in the version
+This version is only a command line application, RESTful services will be implemented in the version